Bankident Plus

 1. **Compliance Checks:**

-Solaris performs internal compliance checks.
-See more information on the Customer Due Diligence (CDD) process here.
-To proceed with account opening, the CDD status must be Green status listed here.
 Any other status results in the termination of the identification process.
 The account opens ONLY after CDD is successfully completed.

 2. **Account Opening:**

-If all compliance checks pass, Solaris triggers the account opening process automatically.
-Before moving to the next steps, your system must wait for the IDENTIFICATION webhook with status pending_ref_transfer to receive updates on the progress.
+Before moving to the next steps, your system must wait for the [`IDENTIFICATION` webhook](/api-reference/onboarding/webhooks/webhook-events/paths/identification/post) with status `pending_ref_transfer` to receive updates on the progress.

-Unlike the standard account opening process where the partner calls the API endpoint after a successful CDD, BankIdent Plus automates this step.
+Unlike the standard account opening process where the partner calls the API endpoint after a successful CDD, Bankident Plus automates this step.
 Solaris triggers the account opening internally.

 You do not need to call the [standard account opening request](/api-reference/onboarding/account-creation#tag/Account-opening).